peterzheng98/RCompiler-Spec/src/identifiers.md

 ## Normalization

 Since identifiers are restricted to ASCII characters, no Unicode normalization is required.
 Identifiers are compared byte-for-byte and are case-sensitive.

-r[ident.raw]
-## Raw identifiers

-r[ident.raw.intro]
-A raw identifier is like a normal identifier, but prefixed by `r#`.
-(Note that the `r#` prefix is not included as part of the actual identifier.)

-r[ident.raw.allowed]
-Unlike a normal identifier, a raw identifier may be any strict or reserved keyword except the ones listed above for `RAW_IDENTIFIER`.
-Raw identifiers must still follow the ASCII character restrictions and 64-character length limit.

-r[ident.raw.reserved]
-It is an error to use the [RESERVED_RAW_IDENTIFIER] token `r#_` in order to avoid confusion with the [WildcardPattern].

 [`extern crate`]: items/extern-crates.md
 [`no_mangle`]: abi.md#the-no_mangle-attribute